albertvaka/nbgf/README.md

 `SelfRegister<MyClass>` also provides the `MyClass::DeleteAll()` and `MyClass::DeleteNotAlive()` methods, meant to be used on `ExitScene` and at the end of each frame, respectively.
 To use `DeleteNotAlive` your class must contain an `alive` boolean, and will destroy your objects if it is `true`.
 Waiting to delete your entities until the end of the frame can help you avoid use-after-free bugs: just make sure to let go any pointers to entities where `alive` is `false`.

-Inheriting from `Entity` already gives you an `alive` boolean in your class, as well as a `pos` and `vel` vectors (which you probably want to have on all objects).
+Inheriting from `Entity` already gives you an `alive` boolean in your class, as well as two vectors `pos` and `vel` (which you probably want to have on all objects).
 It's a good idea to edit this class to add any other properties in common to all your game entities.

 ## Points and vectors: the [`vec`](engine/vec.h) struct